arthurwyatt/ifTree/README.md

                 /* Array of options - can be shown or hidden using flags but are shown by default. */
                 options: [{
                     target: "anyNode",          // Node to navigate to if the option is selected.
+                                                // If an array is used a target will be randomly picked from it.
                     label: "Click Me.",         // Text to show for the node.
                     showIf: "anyFlag",          // Shows the option if this flag is true.
                     showIfNot: "anotherFlag"    // Shows the option if this flag is false.